robmarkcole/HASS-Deepstack-object/README.md

-# HASS-Deepstack-object
-[Home Assistant](https://www.home-assistant.io/) custom component for Deepstack object detection.
-[Deepstack](https://docs.deepstack.cc/) is a service which runs in a docker container and exposes various computer vision models via a REST API.
-Deepstack [object detection](https://docs.deepstack.cc/object-detection/index.html) can identify 80 different kinds of objects (listed at bottom of this readme), including people (`person`), vehicles and animals.
-Alternatively a custom object detection model can be used.
-There is no cost for using Deepstack and it is [fully open source](https://github.com/johnolafenwa/DeepStack).
-To run Deepstack you will need a machine with 8 GB RAM, or an NVIDIA Jetson.

-On your machine with docker, run Deepstack with the object detection service active on port `80`:
+# CodeProject.AI Home Assistant Object Detection custom component

+This component is a direct port of the [HASS-Deepstack-object](https://github.com/robmarkcole/HASS-Deepstack-object) component by [Robin Cole](https://github.com/robmarkcole).
+This component provides AI-based Object Detection capabilities using [CodeProject.AI Server](https://codeproject.com/ai).

+ [CodeProject.AI Server](https://codeproject.com/ai) is a service which runs either in a Docker container or as a Windows Service and exposes various an API for many AI inferencing operations via a REST API.
+The Object Detection capabilities use the [YOLO](https://arxiv.org/pdf/1506.02640.pdf) algorithm as implemented by Ultralytics and others.
+It can identify 80 different kinds of objects by default, but custom models are also available that focus on specific objects such as animals, license plates or objects typically encountered by home webcams.
+CodeProject.AI Server is free, locally installed, and can run without an external internet connection, is is comatible with Windows, Linux, macOS.
+It can run on Raspberry Pi, and supports CUDA and embedded Intel GPUs.

+On the machine in which you are running CodeProject.AI server, either ensure the service is running, or if using Docker, [start a Docker container](https://www.codeproject.com/ai/docs/why/running_in_docker.html#launching-a-container).

+### A note on Ports
+CodeProject.AI Server typically runs on port 32168, so you will need to ensure the machine hosting the server has this port open.
+If you need to changes ports (eg switch to port 80) thenf or Docker use the -p flag:
 ```
-docker run -e VISION-DETECTION=True -e API-KEY="mysecretkey" -v localstorage:/datastore -p 80:5000 deepquestai/deepstack
+docker run --name CodeProject.AI-Server -d -p 80:32168 ^
+ --mount type=bind,source=C:\ProgramData\CodeProject\AI\docker\data,target=/etc/codeproject/ai ^
+ --mount type=bind,source=C:\ProgramData\CodeProject\AI\docker\modules,target=/app/modules ^
+   codeproject/ai-server
 ```
+For Windows server you will need to either set an environment variable `CPAI_PORT` with value 80 (on the host running CodeProject.AI Server), or edit the appsettings.json file in the `C:\Program Files\CodeProject\AI folder` and change the value of the CPAI_PORT environment variable in the file.

 ## Usage of this component
+Thanks again to Robin for the original write up for his component.

-The `deepstack_object` component adds an `image_processing` entity where the state of the entity is the total count of target objects that are above a `confidence` threshold which has a default value of 80%.
+The `codeproject_ai_object` component adds an `image_processing` entity where the state of the entity is the total count of target objects that are above a `confidence` threshold which has a default value of 80%.
 You can have a single target object class, or multiple.
 The time of the last detection of any target object is in the `last target detection` attribute.
 The type and number of objects (of any confidence) is listed in the `summary` attributes.
 Optionally a region of interest (ROI) can be configured, and only objects with their center (represented by a `x`) within the ROI will be included in the state count.
 The ROI will be displayed as a green box, and objects with their center in the ROI have a red box.

 Also optionally the processed image can be saved to disk, with bounding boxes showing the location of detected objects.
-If `save_file_folder` is configured, an image with filename of format `deepstack_object_{source name}_latest.jpg` is over-written on each new detection of a target.
+If `save_file_folder` is configured, an image with filename of format `codeproject_ai_object_{source name}_latest.jpg` is over-written on each new detection of a target.
 Optionally this image can also be saved with a timestamp in the filename, if `save_timestamped_file` is configured as `True`.
-An event `deepstack.object_detected` is fired for each object detected that is in the targets list, and meets the confidence and ROI criteria.
-If you are a power user with advanced needs such as zoning detections or you want to track multiple object types, you will need to use the `deepstack.object_detected` events.
+An event `codeproject_ai.object_detected` is fired for each object detected that is in the targets list, and meets the confidence and ROI criteria.
+If you are a power user with advanced needs such as zoning detections or you want to track multiple object types, you will need to use the `codeproject_ai.object_detected` events.

 **Note** that by default the component will **not** automatically scan images, but requires you to call the `image_processing.scan` service e.g. using an automation triggered by motion.

 ## Home Assistant setup
 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
-Then configure object detection. **Important:** It is necessary to configure only a single camera per `deepstack_object` entity.
-If you want to process multiple cameras, you will therefore need multiple `deepstack_object` `image_processing` entities.
+Then configure object detection. **Important:** It is necessary to configure only a single camera per `codeproject_ai_object` entity.
+If you want to process multiple cameras, you will therefore need multiple `codeproject_ai_object` `image_processing` entities.

 The component can optionally save snapshots of the processed images.
 If you would like to use this option, you need to create a folder where the snapshots will be stored.
 The folder should be in the same folder where your `configuration.yaml` file is located.
 In the example below, we have named the folder `snapshots`.